What is birth trauma?

 Can you recover from it?

-There are a few things that will make birth trauma less likely to happen;
+There are a few things that will make birth trauma less likely to happen:

 Surrounding yourself with people who support you in your decisions – this might mean switching hospitals, opting out of the system altogether, seeking doula support, joining supportive community groups or a combination of these things.
 Having this kind of respect from the people around you will remind you that this is your body, your baby and your birth – you are in charge.

 Processing any existing trauma whether that is from a previous birth, your childhood or adult life – birth can bring up a lot of deep feelings.
 Taking the time and seeking the support you need to process this existing trauma will positively affect how you feel about an upcoming or future pregnancy and birth.
+This technique can be used for other trauma, not just birth-related trauma.

 Being informed of your rights around pregnancy and birth hugely important when planning a birth – this allows you to confidently question hospital pathways and policies that may in fact go against those rights.
 You have the right to accept or decline any parts of medical care, interventions or procedures that are “required” by hospital policies.
 You do the allowing!
 We quite often hear of women being told that they are “not allowed” to have a home birth, or water birth, or even “not allowed” to birth their baby vaginally.
 This is misinformation because nobody can stop you.

-Being aware of the way the NHS maternity system works and the resistance you might come up against.
+Becoming aware of the way the NHS maternity system works and the resistance you might come up against.
 You should be able to expect that when you go into the maternity system you will receive individualised care and be treated with respect, dignity and be given unbiased information before having to make any decisions about your pregnancy or birth.
 However, this is not always (in fact, very rarely) the case.
 We all know that the NHS is understaffed, and is, after all, an institution that only functions when things are efficient and fit into neat checkboxes.
 Birth is not one of those things.
 Having this knowledge can be a massive advantage if you do choose to attend appointments in the hospital.
 Just because individualised care is not freely offered to women, more often women are presented with blanket policies and pathways, this doesn’t mean you cannot access the care you deserve.
 You may be told that you are “high risk” for one of many reasons and that this limits your options – this is actually not the case.
 All of your options are open to you, you might have to be the one to tell them this.